mawrkus/pull-request-review-guide/README.md

 Once discussed, add a concise comment to share the agreement with the everyone.

+#### Give your thanks

+Whether you learn something thanks to one of your peer's comments, or you were invited to a PR that fixes an issue that no one wanted to fix, or just because you want to congratulate your colleague's effort, just say: "thank you!", it's a big deal.

 ### For the authors

 #### Be proactive